claudiu-cristea/migrate_spreadsheet/README.md

     - 'First name'
     - 'Sure name'
     - Gender
-  # If this setting is specifified, the source will return also a column
+  # If this setting is specified, the source will return also a column
   # containing the 'zero based' row index under this name.
 For this example,
   # 'Row index' can be used later in `keys:` list to make this column a primary
   # key column.